-5. Powers and Duties of Directors
+4. Powers and Duties of Executives

-All duties and powers set forth herein may be delegated or assigned to employees and/or agents of A New Leaf Publications as deemed necessary by the Directors, although the duties and powers remain the ultimate responsibility of the Directors as set forth.
+All duties and powers set forth herein may be delegated or assigned to Special Workers and/or agents of A New Leaf Publications as deemed necessary by the Executives, although the duties and powers remain the ultimate responsibility of the Executives as set forth.

-5.1.
+4.1.
 General Powers

-The Directors shall manage all the business and affairs of A New Leaf Publications, subject to any limitations set forth in this document, the Bylaws of Marijuana Anonymous World Services and The Conference Charter of Marijuana Anonymous, specifically but not necessarily limited to determining:
+The Executives shall manage all the business and affairs of A New Leaf Publications, subject to any limitations set forth in this document, the Bylaws of Marijuana Anonymous World Services, and The Conference Charter of Marijuana Anonymous.